cnellington/cnellington/README.md

 ### Hi there 👋
+My Name is Caleb Ellington (he/him) and I'm a Computational Biology PhD student at CMU advised by Dr. Eric Xing.
+Welcome to my GitHub!

+#### Current Interests
+I'm working with [@blengerich](https://github.com/blengerich) on patient-specific bayesian network structure learning using contextual variables.

 <!--
 **cnellington/cnellington** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.